 Indoor flying differs from outdoor flying.
-The drone is constantly near people and object when used indoors, and the chances of it striking someone or something are much higher than outdoors.
+The drone is constantly near people and objects when used indoors and the chances of it striking someone or something are much higher than outdoors.

 Three areas need to be considered:

 The risk to the operator and assistants is the highest, due to their constant proximity to the drone during take-off, landing, flight trimming and changing batteries.

 The "public" includes private individuals and staff sharing the same space as the drone.
 This can be the intended audience or observers or oblivious passers-by.
 Onlookers and passers-by should never be allowed underneath the drone.
 A kilogram weight does not need to fall from very high to cause serious injury.

 This includes the infrastructure that the drone is flying within, the goods, light, windows and the drone itself.
 There are also other risks such as fire and the drone becoming stranded in high places.

 Standard Personal Protective Equipment is a requirement in most work environments.
 The operator must conform to the specifications of the environment they are working in.
 These can include for example safety shoes (non-slip soles or steel toes) and hearing protection.
 The safety requirements would need to be assessed on a situation-by-situation basis and they can be checked by the safety officer on site.

 - Head protection in the form of a hard-hat to protect the operator from falling drones.